Campus jobs - work while studying

 Campus Jobs documentation

-When you have been appointed to a Campus Jobs role, your line manager will provide you with documents relating to your role, which will include an offer letter, job profile, and the Campus Jobs terms and conditions.
-A reference copy of the terms and conditions will be available to new Campus Jobs workers on My View.
+When you have been appointed to a Campus Jobs role, your line manager will provide you (via email) with documents relating to your role, which will include an offer letter and a link to the Campus Jobs terms and conditions.
+A reference copy of the terms and conditions will be available to Campus Jobs workers on My View.
 You can also download a copy here.

 Please refer to the Campus Jobs privacy notice for information about how, what and why we hold your data in relation to Campus Jobs.